amlaksil/printf/README.md

 ## Custome printf
 It contains some of the basic features and functions found in the manual 3 of "printf".
-It produces output accrording to a format which is descrubed below.
+It produces output accrording to a format which is described below.
 This function write its ouput to the studout, the standard output stream and returns the number of printed characters on success and -1 when the function fails.
 The available format specifiers are:

 * %c: Prints a single character.